p4ulor/SeaSpot/Docs/TTGOAndTTN.md

 # LILYGO® TTGO T-Beam v1.0 (868 MHz) AND TTN (The Things Network)
 ## LoRaWAN data transmission.

-This Python code uses LoRaWAN technology to send data wirelessly over a LoRa network using ABP (Activation By Personalisation) authentication method.
+This is written in MicroPython and is used to join a LoRaWAN network and send data over the network using the LoRa radio module with ABP (Activation By Personalisation) authentication method.
 The LoRa module is initialized in LoRaWAN mode, and the region is set to EU868.
 ABP authentication parameters are created, including Device Address, NwkSKey, and AppSKey.
 ![SessionInformation](images/SessionInformation.png)

 ```python